 David Fogel, M.D., Co-Founder and President of CHI Health Care

 Dr. Fogel is board certified in Internal Medicine with additional specialty training in mind/body-focused individual and group psychotherapy.
 Early in his career he served in the National Health Service Corps and was on the staff of the Johns Hopkins University School of Medicine providing primary care to medically underserved inner city Baltimore residents.
 In 2012, Dr. Fogel, together with his wife Ilana Bar-Levav M.D., co-founded CHI Health Care (formerly the Casey Health Institute), a public, non-profit, interdisciplinary Integrative primary care center in the Washington D.C. metropolitan area.
-CHI Health Care piloted a six-year clinical practice program that pioneered a “conscious” model of healthcare using a highly collaborative team of practitioners consisting of Internal Medicine, Family Medicine, Acupuncture, Chiropractic, Naturopathic Medicine, Psychology, Massage, Reiki, Nutrition, and Yoga Therapy.
+CHI Health Care piloted a six-year clinical practice program that pioneered a “conscious” model of healthcare using a highly collaborative team of practitioners consisting of Internal Medicine, Family Medicine, Acupuncture, Chiropractic, Naturopathic Medicine, Psychology, Massage, Reiki, Nutrition, Health Coaching, and Yoga Therapy.
 CHI Health Care was also on the national forefront of Integrative centers focused on incorporating value-based, population health business models that allow access to high quality, cost effective Integrative care across a broad socioeconomic spectrum of the community.
 The clinical arm of CHI Health Care closed in 2019 and the organization now works on health policy, advocacy, and Whole Health systems change “at scale”.
 Dr. Fogel holds a B.A. from Hampshire College, is a graduate of The George Washington University School of Medicine, and completed his Internal Medicine residency at the Washington Hospital Center in downtown Washington D.C.
 He lives in the metropolitan Washington D.C. area with his wife.
 He has three grown children living in various parts of the globe, and one adorable grandson.

-Tracy Bowen, Consultant, CHI Health Care:
+Tracy Bowen, Executive Director, CHI Health Care:

 Tracy is a seasoned nonprofit executive with a successful background building and managing partner coalitions.
 During her career leading and advising organizations, she has developed proven skills in coalition building, advocacy, government affairs, public relations, communications, strategic planning, human resources, board and organizational development, fundraising and financial management.
-Tracy is currently a Consultant with CHI Health Care, and previously served as Executive Director for the Integrative Health Policy Consortium.
+Tracy is currently the Executive Director of CHI Health Care.
+She previously served as Executive Director for the Integrative Health Policy Consortium.
 Tracy’s passion to be engaged with health care transformation was sparked by her experiences during her first early career as an emergency medical technician and has been nurtured through her lifelong commitment to integrative and holistic health.
 Tracy has worked independently as a consultant and strategic advisor for numerous organizations, including Center for a New American Dream, Campaign for a Commercial Free Childhood, Sustainable Water Resources Roundtable, and Institute for Sustainable Infrastructure.
 Tracy served 12 years as Executive Director of the Alice Ferguson Foundation, growing the organization ten-fold and launching the highly successful multi-sector, cross-jurisdictional Trash Free Potomac Watershed Initiative through which she was able to get 5 state governors and 167 local and national legislators to work together on cleaning up the Potomac Watershed.
 She also initiated the development of the Potomac Watershed Study Center, an environmental education complex designed to meet the Living Building Challenge.
 Tracy began her tenure in Washington, D.C. working in electoral politics, fundraising and public relations with U.S. Senator Carl Levin, the Podesta Associates, and many national and local electoral campaigns.
 Tracy holds a B.A. in International Relations from Michigan State University’s James Madison College and a Nonprofit Management Certificate from Georgetown University.

 Dr. Chesney is Distinguished Emeritus Professor of Medicine at UCSF, and former director of the UCSF Osher Center for Integrative Medicine.
 She was the first Deputy Director and served as the Acting Director of the National Center for Complementary and Integrative Health at the National Institutes of Health (NIH).
 Margaret’s interest in policy began when health promotion programs she developed with funding from the NIH, which showed major reductions in risk and improved health status, were not implemented.
 To learn how to translate research into practice, she went to Washington, DC and served as a Senior Fellow at the Center for Advancing Health, supported by the MacArthur and Robert Wood Johnson Foundations.
 She then worked two years as a Senior Advisor focusing on policy at the NIH Office for Research on Women’s Health.
 While at NCCIH, she also served as a Senior Advisor to the NIH Office of Behavioral and Social Science Research.
 Since returning to UCSF, she has since continued her health promotion and disease prevention research, focusing on health and well-being across the lifespan, particularly in women, seniors, Veterans, and the underserved.
 Dr. Chesney is a member of the National Academy of Medicine and has served as president of the Society for Health Psychology, Academy of Behavioral Medicine Research and American Psychosomatic Society.
 She recently served as Chair of the Academic Consortium for Integrative Medicine and Health, and currently serves as an advisor on policy and health systems change to the Integrative Health Policy Consortium and is a Consultant with CHI Health Care.